Connect with others who understand.

 • Cladribine (Mavenclad), an oral medication

-In addition to treating relapsing MS, Ocrevus was the first and is currently the only DMT indicated by FDA to treat primary progressive MS (PPMS).
+In addition to treating relapsing MS, ocrelizumab is the first and only DMT approved by the FDA to treat primary progressive MS (PPMS).

 “We’re probably a few years out from having remyelinating agents available.
 That’s a short period of time.”